jobloom79/UNC_Analytics_Bootcamp_Capstone_2022/README.md

     (CBC), etc) [In vet practices, these tests would almost always be run along with the 4Dx test so the information should be readily available, just inaccessible within the scope of this project.]

+Visualization
+o The Database Entity Relationship Diagram(ERD) was created as a preliminary step to for the database portion.
+This allowed for a roadmap for the outcome of what our database would look like and how it would interact with the other moving parts of the project [QuickDB Diagram]! o We pulled from our Database the tick borne illnesses against the 'FIPSCODE' and 'animial id' in each county and created a density map based on the categories of "Established", "No Record", and "Reported" as described below [Tickborne Dashboard]! o

 ### Individual Branches: